AbalobiSA/register/README.md

 folder is locked.
 But since git is now also tracking any changes to the `/www` folder some strange and interesting things can happen when we try to switch branches while the app is being served.
 Usually files in `/www` folder is deleted. **This can be avoided by simply ensuring that you are not running the app in the command line before switching branches in git**

+## Possible Improvements
+- Detailed improvement suggestions are provided in the source code marked TODO
+- Retrieve communities from API instead of hardcoding.
+- Spinner on loading controller for fisher registration is currently not spinning.
+- Persist user input so they can choose to come back and continue later.
+- In addition to filtering communities based on province, go ahead and sort the communities in alphabetical order.